 Technologist generally have consumers sign the Receipt of Transferrable Items form at the time of delivery.
 When training or installation is not required, consumers may pick up equipment from a Vocational Rehabilitation office.
 Due to scheduling and equipment issues, Assistants may need to release payment before the receipt is signed.
 This may be done at the recommendation of the Technologist.

-In addition to any exceptions described above, unless prohibited by federal, state, or local statute or regulation, the Director of Program Services or designee may approve an exception to policy.
-Please refer to the "Services: General Information" section of this manual for the exception guidelines.
+In addition to any exceptions described above, unless prohibited by federal, state, or local statute or regulation, the Director of Field Services or designee may approve an exception to policy.

 Bioptic Driving